International Decade for People of African Descent: Mexico

 In 2015, Mexico's population survey reported that 1.38 million Mexicans, which represents about 1.2% of the country's population, identified themselves as being of African heritage.
 Although this is not a part of the Mexican activities and policies related to the International Decade of African Descent, it is important to note because for the first time Afro-Mexicans had the option to identify themselves in a population survey.

 United States

 In 2015, the UN marked the beginning of the International Decade for People of African Descent by unveiling a "Permanent Memorial for the Victims of Slavery and the Transatlantic Slave Trade" on 25 March, International Day of Remembrance of the Victims of Slavery and the Transatlantic Slave Trade, at UN Headquarters in New York City.
 The memorial, entitled The Ark of Return is by Haitian-American architect Rodney Leon, who also designed the African Burial Ground National Monument.

 While this activity is located in the US, it is a UN activity that is not sponsored by the United States.

 United Kingdom

 So far, the British government has no plans to mark the International Decade for People of African Descent.
-Its official response only refers to the UK's generic anti-discrimination policies, and it makes no specific reference to Africa or people of African descent living in Britain.
+Its official response refers to the UK's standard anti-discrimination policies, and it makes no specific reference to Africa or people of African descent living in Britain.